lsst-dm/dmtn-224/index.rst

 Design
 ------

+DMTN-169_
+    Proposed design for access control to Butler, the system that manages read and write access to Rubin Observatory data.

 DMTN-225_
     Metadata gathered and stored for each user, including constraints such as valid username and group name patterns and UID and GID ranges.